 A Historic Look at Duluth Winter Weather

 A Look at Duluth Winter 100+ Years Ago

 There seems to be a positive side to the heavy snow fall that winter though.
-An article from the March 3rd (which quoted the opinion of a laker captain – Captain Massey) reported that the thick snow covering Lake Superior, would help to quickly melt the lake ice once spring weather arrived.
+An article from the March 3rd (which quoted the opinion of ship captain – Captain Massey) reported that the thick snow covering Lake Superior, would help to quickly melt the lake ice once spring arrived.
 Ships would be able to smash through the melting ice much earlier and it would be, said the Captain, a great year for shipping on the Great Lakes.

 Despite Captain Massey’s optimistic forecast, the lake ice must have been quite thick.
 Just like Duluthians today who don’t shy away from winter recreation (e.g., skiing, snowshoeing, fat tire biking, etc.), hearty Duluthians held a 20-mile automobile race on Lake Superior in 1916.

 According to reports, citizens lined up along the shoreline to watch the race despite the wind picking up throughout the day.
-And the rough winter weather didn’t stop planning sessions for the proposed 8th/9th street bridge over Chester Creek.
-Yep… that’s the bridge we all use today.

 Just like today, Duluthians are hearty folk who love to brave the elements for fun – Duluthians… you rock!